jnozzi/cocoadev.com/markdown/SharedVariableBetweenClasses.md

 I need some help on how to share/communicate variable between classes.
 Let's say i have 2 classes, Controller1 and Controller2.
-In Controller1, I have methods getUserID, setUserID and a variable General/NSString* _userid in my header file.
+In Controller1, I have methods getUserID, setUserID and a variable NSString* _userid in my header file.

 When i tried to access the _userid in Controller2 by calling